Open for one new engagement · Q3 2026 Fractional CTO · Agency Mentor Berlin · Remote

 Discovery call

-30 minutes.
+A short call.
 We talk through what's stuck.
-If I can't help, I'll point you somewhere better — promised.
+If I can't help, I'll point you somewhere better.
+Promised.

 ii.